rmukh/spherical_ridgelets/README.md

 - `-ext_sr` [Signal reconstruction using an external gradients table (`-ext_grads` must be specified)]
 - `-odf` [ODF values file name]
 - `-omd` [ODF maxima directions and values file name]
+- `-omd_r` [Direct ridgelet-coefficient maxima directions and values file name]
 - `-A` [A basis file name]
+- `-sw` Prints the normalized ridgelet scale weights and exits unless another output is requested
+- `-test_omd_r` Runs a synthetic single-coefficient direct ridgelet maxima self-check and exits unless another output is requested
 - `-c` Enables compression of output NRRD files, disabled by default

-You **must** provide at least one input dMRI file and one output file to run the program.
+You **must** provide at least one input dMRI file and one output file to run the program, except for `-sw` and `-test_omd_r`, which can be used by themselves.

 For example: